getodk/docs/docs/form-styling.rst

 .. rubric:: XLSForm

 .. csv-table:: survey
-  :header: type, name, label, media::video
+  :header: type, name, label, video

   integer, people, How many people do you see in the video?, people.mp4